sophiadavis/Blog/Day 028 -- Reflections on a BitTorrent Client.md

 -----

 Frustratingly, I don't feel like this project significantly increased my understanding of networking or other specific programming concepts.
-However, it definitely gave me valuable practice structuring a not-insignificant program, and I debunked some of my very erroneous assumptions.
+However, it definitely gave me valuable practice structuring a not-insignificant program, and I debunked some very erroneous assumptions.

 I wasted several hours (sometimes days, embarrassingly) on each of the discoveries below: